-Though it may feel like there is no end to the election season – you’ve likely noticed an increase in political messages as the 2020 Presidential Election approaches in November.
-As political messages rise, as do political donation phone scams.
+It may feel like there's no end to the election season — you've likely noticed an increase in political messages as the 2020 Presidential Election approaches in November.
+As political messages rise, so do political donation phone scams.

 Political campaigns of all kinds use robocalls and robotexts, because they’re both quick, easy, cheap, and they can reach a ton of people.
 Want to reach thousands of potential supporters on a budget (and time crunch)?
 Political robocalls and political texting are ideal canvassing tools.

-Starting in the early 2000’s, politicians have been increasing their campaign investments in political robocalls and text messages because they have higher engagement rates and are more effective than traditional methods like TV ads.
+Starting in the early 2000’s, politicians began increasing their campaign investments in political robocalls and text messages because they have higher engagement rates and are more effective than traditional methods like TV ads.

 Same goes for robotexts.
 These text messages, generated through autodialing, are subject to the same rules as robocalls.
 They require prior express consent.
 “However, political text messages can be sent without prior consent of the intended recipient if the sender does not use autodialing technology to send the text.”

 If a voice call uses a prerecorded message, it must contain this information:

 Here’s another component that influences what you can expect this election season.
 In late 2019, President Trump signed the Telephone Robocall Abuse Criminal Enforcement and Deterrence (TRACED) Act to protect consumers from unsolicited robocalls, including political calls.
 It requires service providers to authenticate calls, which will hopefully help prevent spam and scam calls.

 What’s that mean for 2020 voters, really?
 Now that phone carriers are required by the TRACED Act to authenticate caller IDs and make sure that the information being displayed is accurate, voters can hope to know who some of these robocalls are actually coming from.
 It doesn’t mean they actually will know who’s calling all of the time, because scammers always find a way.